-The New Year starts- and soon that motivation & passion fades away in couple of weeks.
+The New Year starts- and soon that motivation & passion fades away in a couple of weeks.
 It is the 3rd week of January (it is freezing cold), and you have already forgotten what you wanted to do this year.
 You sometimes forget why you set those goals in the first place.

 Here are a few reasons.

-1. Too many Goals
+1. Too Many Goals

 As complex and powerful the human brain is, there are limitations to how many projects you can focus at a given time.
 Multi-tasking isn’t effective.

 Setting too many goals or working on too many projects is counter-productive.
 We lose clarity & focus and this is one of the many reasons you get burnt-out.
 We don’t get burnt out because we are working on our goals – we are working on too many projects at the same time.
 Plus you always have a feeling of inadequacy.
 You always feel you aren’t getting much done.

 So the key is to simplify – figure out 1 or 2 key goals you want to achieve and focus most of your energy & resources on those few goals.

 Let’s say you just lost your job and your bank account is almost empty; How motivated are you to find a new job?

 Extremely motivated, right?
 At this point, you will do whatever it takes to start making money (within reason), I mean you will apply for jobs, call your contacts, network like crazy and will get that job as soon as possible.
 That sense of urgency prompts us to act and reach our objective.